 Wetlands cover just 6% of the Earth’s surface.

 Wetlands are places where land is covered by shallow water.
 These ecosystems provide food, clean water, storm protection, and refuge for countless people and animals around the world.
 Despite their global significance, an estimated one-half of all wetlands on the planet have disappeared.

 The Pantanal is the world’s largest tropical wetland and one of the most pristine and biologically rich environments on the planet.
 At 42 million acres, it sprawls across three South American countries—Brazil, Bolivia, and Paraguay and is home to home to 1000 bird species, 400 fish species, 300 mammalian species, 480 reptile species, and over 9,000 subspecies of invertebrates.

 At 42 million acres, the Pantanal is the world’s largest tropical wetland.

 This massive wetland is a refuge for iconic wildlife.
 Some of the Pantanal’s most lively and charismatic inhabitants include caimans (Caimaninae), jaguars (Panthera onca), giant anteaters (Myrmecophaga tridactyla), Hyacinth macaws (Anodorhynchus hyacinthinus) and green anacondas (Eunectes murinus) – the world’s largest snakes.

-Nature & Culture works to conserve the marine, coastal, and wetland ecosystems of Brazil, Colombia, Ecuador, and Peru — some of the richest on Earth.
-These critical places are threatened by a number of factors including unsustainable development, over fishing, environmental pollution, and climate change.
+Nature and Culture works to conserve the marine, coastal, and wetland ecosystems of Colombia, Ecuador, and Peru — some of the richest on Earth.
+These critical places are threatened by a number of factors including unsustainable development, overfishing, environmental pollution, and climate change.
 Informed and responsible stewardship of these beautiful regions is critical to their survival and the many endangered species that call them home.